ARTEMUS

 Yes, a customs bond is mandatory for businesses involved in importing goods into the United States.

-3. How Long Does A Customs Bond Last?
+3. How Long Is A Customs Bond Good For?

 Conclusion